 Other opportunities worth considering

 Other international organizations which work on human rights in more indirect ways also run similar programs for young professionals.

 - UNESCO irregularly has an open call for their Young Professionals Program (YPP) for candidates from under-represented and non-represented member states.
 You need to be under 32, fluent in English or French with a relevant university degree (social sciences, culture, communication etc.) and, and have working knowledge of another UN language.
 The calls for applications are issued through National Commissions and Permanent Delegations of the unrepresented countries.
 Stay updated on the official website.

 - The World Health Organization (WHO) has been running their WHO Fellowship program since the very beginning.
 With the aim of assisting developing states to build their capacities in different technical areas and scaling up the production of qualified health personnel, this Fellowship is worth considering for all young professionals who want to work on human rights issues in this capacity.
 Consult your Ministry of Health for further information.

-- The OECD Young Professionals Program will be open again in 2020.
+- The OECD Young Associate Program which is a two year programme.
 Young Professionals work on a variety of issues related to economic and social development, and can contribute by monitoring, forecasting, reporting or doing analysis.
 Candidates are assessed based on organizational needs, their academic background, professional experience and candidate’s personal preference.
 More specific requirements include an advanced degree, a minimum of two years’ full time professional experience, and nationality of one of the OECD member states.